MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-overview.md

 ![Microsoft 365 Defender high-level evaluation process](../../media/defender/m365-defender-eval-process.png)

-In this illustration . . . or table that describes the illustration
+In this illustration . . . or table that describes the illustration . . . links to each component overview article

+The order is recommended but you can adjust the order based on your business priorities.

 ## Training